-She spied it from a rooftop in Nantucket, and she almost lost out to a Jesuit priest who saw it two days later from the Vatican’s planetarium.
+She spied it from the rooftop of the Pacific Bank in Nantucket, and she almost lost out to a Jesuit priest who saw it two days later from the Vatican’s planetarium.
 A little help from a friend in high places – Harvard – helped her win the prize.

 The medal had been offered in 1832 by Frederick VI of Denmark to anyone who discovered a comet by telescope.
 Father Francesco de Vico reported his sighting of the comet to Danish authorities before Maria Mitchell did.
 He was awarded the medal – but then the Mitchell family’s friends intervened.